mrzool/invoice-boilerplate/README.md

 ## Getting started

-1. Run this in your terminal to clone the repo, move into the right directory and delete all the git stuff:
+1. Run this in your terminal to clone the repo, move into it and delete the git stuff:

         git clone git@github.com:mrzool/invoice-boilerplate.git && cd invoice-boilerplate && rm -rf .git